syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Connectors.md

 ## MessageFlow

 Message flows are how the two separately controlled processes communicate and collaborate with one another.
 An activity or event in one pool can initiate a message to another pool.
 Message Flows are depicted as lines with an empty circle showing where the message originates and and empty arrowhead where the message terminates.e.
-To create a [MessageFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#MessageFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmn flow should be set to **MessageFlow**.
+To create a [MessageFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#MessageFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the [BpmnFlowViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html) should be set to **MessageFlow**.
 The types of message are as follows:

 * InitiatingMessageFlow - An activity or event in one pool can initiate a message to another pool.
 * NonInitiatingMessageFlow - An activity or event in one pool cann't initiate a message to another pool.